Mrdeejonez/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path adds /action to the one of the directories that bash is executable in

 3-paths shows the number of peramiter curently in the previously executed

+4-prints out the global set of variables on the machine